Academic Performance and Professional Conduct Policies

 Apply for and be granted admission to the graduate school.
 All materials submitted in connection with application for admission become the property of Lewis & Clark.

 Design a formal program of study.
 Students must design a formal program of study with a graduate advisor soon after being admitted and before registering for further coursework.

 Complete the approved course of study.
-Programs of study for licensure, endorsements, and certificates* must be completed within five years of matriculation, except the Continuing Administrator License program, which must be completed within nine years of matriculation.
+Programs of study for licensure, endorsements, and certificates* must be completed within five years of matriculation, except the Professional Administrator License program, which must be completed within nine years of matriculation.
 This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission (TSPC) for a license or endorsement.

 Obtaining Professional Licenses or Endorsements